Interview: A life’s work to alleviate poverty

 “Inside me is a goal to improve livelihoods in poor communities,” said PHB Development consultant Henry Clarke Kisembo, “Growing up in a humble family in Uganda influenced how I see the world for those in poor rural communities as well as struggling slum-dwellers in cities.”

-Now with two PhDs and 18 years of experience in areas including business development, agriculture-finance, DFS and value chain development, Henry is Co-Director of the PHB Academy and a member of the PHB management team.
+Now with 18 years of experience in areas including business development, agriculture-finance, DFS and value chain development, Henry also is a contributor to the PHB Academy.
 He shared some of his experiences, current activities and what drives him to work within a social enterprise for financial inclusion such as PHB Development.

 Can you describe some challenges in your current work?